-In my previous blog, "What is an Omron NX Power Module and Do You Need One?," we discussed what an Omron NX power supply module was and why it was necessary.
-In this blog, we will go more in depth on how to design and specify the actual power supply needed for a particular system.
+In my previous blog post, "What is an Omron NX Power Module and Do You Need One?," we discussed what an Omron NX power supply module was and why it was necessary.
+In this blog post, we will go more in depth on how to design and specify the actual power supply needed for a particular system.

 First, we address a few disclaimers:

 - This assumes an additional power supply unit is connected to the right side of the CPU because one or more modules require power from the NX bus.

 - The total current needed by the I/O modules on the NX bus cannot, and must not, exceed the total current output of the unit supplying the power.

 - The voltage drop of the I/O circuits inside each NX module that get power from the NX bus must be within the specification of the voltage drop in the I/O power supply.

 There are 4 Steps to follow in order to design the power supply.